This is an in-depth guide to the best dart games to play with your friends.

 A basic strategy is to aim for even numbers to double out.

-Around the World is fun with any number of players.
-The more the merrier.
+Around the World darts is fun with any number of players.
+The more players in your group the merrier.

-Around the World is a very simple game.
-You start with number 1 and work your way around the board in sequence, all the way to 20.
+Around the World darts is a very simple game.
+You start with number 1 and work your way around the board in numerical sequence, all the way to the 20.

 Move from one number to the next, erasing and marking numbers in your column as you go.

 There are a few ways to make the basic dart game of Around the World a little more interesting:

 Typically the game is over once you reach 20.
-But skilled players often add the bullseye at the end.
+But skilled players often add the bull’s eye at the end.
 So your journey is not complete until you hit a cork.

-You can also add the bullseye at the beginning, so each player must hit a cork before they can start their journey around the board.
+Or, you can also add the bull’s eye at the beginning, so each player must hit a cork before they can start their journey around the board.

 Add Doubles and Triples

-If you’re really an expert, try using only doubles or triples.
+If you’re really an expert, try using only doubles or triples as legal shots.
 For instance, make it so you must hit a double of each number to move on to the next.

-Or, try speeding it up by allowing players to skip numbers if they hit a double or triple.
+Or try speeding it up by allowing players to skip numbers if they hit a double or triple.
 As an example, if you hit a double 3, you skip the 4 and advance to 5.
 If you hit a triple 3, you would advance to 6.
 This is a really fun way to play and level up your skills on the dartboard.

 Fourth on our list of fun and popular dart games for most skill levels, the game of Legs is all about hitting the highest possible number of points for each turn.

-It’s similar to the 01 games without the doubling in and out strategies
+It’s similar to the 01 dart games without the doubling in and out requirements.

 All numbers on the board are in play.
-But, as in games of 301 and 501, the most commonly targeted numbers are 20 and 19.
+But, as in games of 301 and 501, the most commonly targeted numbers are 20 and 19 to gain points quickly.